 Now that the UK has left the EU, do British travellers need a visa to travel to Europe?
-At present, the answer is no – but that will change in the near future with the introduction of ETIAS.
+At present, the answer is no but moving forward things will change.

-Here’s the current plans and timelines for UK travellers and when you will need to start thinking about sorting a visa for your next trip to Europe.
+Here’s the current plans and timelines for UK travellers and when you will need to start thinking about sorting a visa-waiver for your next trip to Europe.

 Understanding Post Brexit Travel